 Laeke’s past also came into question when after he was released from Colorado State Mental Hospital in Pueblo, and ran for Pueblo City Council in 2015.
 Pueblo City Attorney Dan Kogovsek said, like Aurora, its city charter bars anybody with a felony conviction from running for office.

-After reviewing documents provided by the ACLU, which represented Laeke during the sexual assault case, Kogovsek said it was determined Laeke was eligible to run for office.
+After reviewing documents provided by the ACLU, which authored a letter on Laeke’s behalf explaining the candidate did not have a felony conviction, Kogovsek said it was determined Laeke was eligible to run for office.

 Hyman said the city was aware only of the sexual assault charge, as the city does not conduct background checks on candidates.
 Instead, the city relies on a candidate affidavit that asks candidates whether they have a felony conviction.

 The city became aware of Laeke and his 2004 case when the candidate filed a pending lawsuit against the city of Aurora and the Colorado Bureau of Investigation earlier this year for requiring the not-guilty-by-reason-of-insanity plea to be part of the sex offender registry, according to Hyman.

 Aurora Sentinel reporter Brandon Johansson contributed to this report.